 At any given time, The Detroit Zoo hosts special zoo events that showcase zoo animals and offer special activities for children and adults.
 As the days warm and Detroit slips into spring, the zoo hosts GreenFest (its ode to Earth Day).
-There will be live entertainment, yoga lessons and a rock-climbing wall.
+There will be earth-friendly crafts, a scavenger hunt and zoo-keeper talks.

 Where: Various locations throughout Metro Detroit

 March of Dimes sponsors walks over over the Metro-Detroit area in late April.
-Most take place on 4/28/13 (including the walk at Wayne State University in Detroit), but there are a few walks that take place on 4/27 (Hines Park) and 5/5 (Kensington Metropark, Hudson Mills Metropark).
+Most take place on April 27th, 2014 (including the walk at Wayne State University in Detroit and Ann Arbor/Hudson Mills), but there are a few walks that take place on April 26th (Bay City/Saginaw) and May 4th (Kensington Metropark).
 The funds raised support programs in furtherance of full-term pregnancies and healthy babies.

 When: Throughout the next couple of months